gordonbrander/lettersmith_py/docs/template/Template Lookup Order.md

 Of course, you can modify or add to the templates list, using plugins.

+## What is a section?

+The section is read from the `doc["section"]` of the document (if any).
+By default, a doc's section is the top-level directory (relative) in its `simple_path`, but of course, you can change this using plugins.

+See [[docs]] page for more detail on document items.

 ## Specifying a template by hand

 If you specify a template for a doc with the `doc["meta"]["template"]` key, that template will be added to the front of the list (preferred above all).